Suggestions about Learning Mathematica

 If you find yourself using procedural programming a lot, you should make an active effort to convert at least some of your programs to other types.
 At first, you may find functional and rule-based programs difficult to understand.
 But after a while, you will find that their global structure is usually much easier to grasp than procedural programs.
 And as your experience with Mathematica grows over a period of months or years, you will probably find that you write more and more of your programs in non-procedural ways.

 As you proceed in using and learning Mathematica, it is important to remember that Mathematica is a large system.
 Although after a while you should know all of its basic principles, you may never learn the details of all its features.
 As a result, even after you have had a great deal of experience with Mathematica, you will undoubtedly still find it useful to look through this book.
 When you do so, you are quite likely to notice features that you never noticed before, but that with your experience, you can now see how to use.

 If at all possible, you should read this book in conjunction with using an actual Mathematica system.
 When you see examples in the book, you should try them out on your computer.

-You can get a basic feeling for what Mathematica does by looking at "A Tour of Mathematica" on page T.0, and the "Graphics Gallery" and "Formula Gallery" at the end of the main text in this book.
-You may also find it useful to try out examples from the Tour with your own copy of Mathematica.
+You can get a basic feeling for what Mathematica does by looking at "A Tour of Mathematica" in Section T.0.
+You may also find it useful to try out examples from this Tour with your own copy of Mathematica.